-For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.
-When we are unable to match U.S. sales to sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, we may compare the U.S. sales to sales at a different LOT in the comparison market.
+For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.25 When we are unable to match U.S. sales to sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, we may compare the U.S. sales to sales at a different LOT in the comparison market.
 When this occurs and the difference in LOT is demonstrated to affect price comparability based on a pattern of consistent price differences between sales at different LOTs in the market in which NV is determined, we make an LOT adjustment under section 773(a)(7)(A) of the Act.
-Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability, we grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.
+Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment was practicable), then we grant a CEP offset as provided in section 773(a)(7)(B) of the Act.26

-In the home market, Villares reported two channels of distribution: direct mill-order sales to distributors and large end-users, and sales to small end-users from inventory through affiliated distribution centers.
-After analyzing the information on the record with respect to the selling functions performed for each channel, we found that Villares made sales at one distinct marketing stage (i.e., one LOT) in the home market.
+In the home market, Villares reported two channels of distribution: direct mill-order sales to distributors and large end-users, and sales to small end-users from inventory through affiliated distribution centers.27 After analyzing the information on the record with respect to the selling